Crafted-Solutions/marbas-databroker/README.md

 ```sh
 ./MarBasAPI
 ```
 Per default the binary starts production HTTP server (no SSL) on a free port (mostly 5000), i.e. the API endpoints would be reachable via http://localhost:5000/api/marbas.
 In production mode Swagger is disabled and the only configured user is `reader` with password "*Change_Me*" (can be set in `appsettings.json`).
-We strongly recommend not using basic authentication with sensitive data, especially when the API is publically accessible - in the future releases we will provide more secure authentication modules.
+We strongly recommend not using basic authentication with sensitive data, especially when the API is publically accessible - from version 0.1.19 on the application supports OAuth (s.
+[Confuguring Authentication](doc/Authentication.md)).

 If you wish that the pre-built executable behaves exactly like the project run by DotNet, set the following environment variables before running `MarBasAPI`
 ```sh